UK Flood Warnings

 Active Warning

-Started:08:42 GMT Monday 9 March
+Started:15:00 GMT Monday 16 March

-Issued:08:42 GMT Monday 9 March
+Issued:15:00 GMT Monday 16 March

-Groundwater levels in the Salisbury Plain are beginning to recede.
+Groundwater levels in the Salisbury Plain are continuing to recede.
 Levels are still high, flooding of fields and roads is still possible.
 Levels remain reactive to further rainfall.
 Where groundwater is near the surface, intense rainfall will lead to surface water flooding.
 We are closely monitoring the situation.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed .
-This message will be updated by 11:00AM on 16th 2026 or as the situation changes.
+This message will be updated by 11:00AM on 23rd 2026 or as the situation changes.

 • Flood alert